Actively Recruiting

 - Eligible for initial cytoreductive surgery

-- Non-mucinous tumor with less than 30% mucinous cells
+- Non-mucinous tumor with mucinous cells less than 30%

-- Patients with colorectal cancer
+- For Group 2: Diagnosed colorectal cancer

-- Patients with non-oncological chronic inflammatory diseases
+- For Group 3: Non-oncological chronic inflammatory diseases

 You will not qualify if you...

-- Presence of an active cancer other than colorectal cancer
+- Active cancer other than colorectal cancer

-- Having a progressive autoimmune disease
+- Progressive autoimmune disease

 AI-Screening